chen42/presentations/antiviral.md

 <li> virus enter the cell via H spikes.
 In the endosome, low pH in the endosome trigger the <span id='bg'> fusion of membranes</span>.
 <li> viral ribonucleoprotein and viral RNA enters the cell nucleus, replicate the viral genome.
 <li> viral RNA is also made with a <span id='bg'>sneaky trick </span>and exported into the cytoplasm.
-<li> viral protein is make and virus is packaged on cell surface
+<li> viral protein is made and virus is packaged on cell surface
 <li> the <span id='bg'>N spikes cleave the H spikes</span> and releases the viron.
 </ol>
 </td>